Photo: Angela Sterling

 Long Bio

 Mona Awad was born in Montreal and has lived in the US since 2009.
 Her debut novel, 13 WAYS OF LOOKING AT A FAT GIRL (Penguin, 2016), won the Amazon Best First Novel Award, the Colorado Book Award and was shortlisted for the Giller Prize and the Arab American Book Award.
 It was also long-listed for the Stephen Leacock Award for Humour and the International Dublin Award.
 BUNNY, her second novel (Viking, 2019), was a finalist for a GoodReads Choice Award for Best Horror, the New England Book Award, the Massachusetts Book Award, and it won The Ladies of Horror Fiction Best Novel Award.
 It is currently under option with Bad Robot Productions.
 Her third novel, ALL’S WELL, released in the summer of 2021, was longlisted for the International Dublin Award and was a finalist for a Goodreads Choice Award for Best Horror.
+Her fourth novel, ROUGE, was an international bestseller and is currently under option for film with Fremantle and Sinestra productions.

 Her writing has appeared in The New York Times, Vogue, McSweeney’s, TIME magazine, Ploughshares, The Walrus, Maisonneuve and elsewhere.